VCTLabs/redis-ipc/README.rst

 Settings are hashes representing the current configuration of each component.
-The settings for a single component can all be read atomically and written atomically, to avoid bugs where one component gets into an inconsistent state by reading settings when partially updates by another component.
+The settings for a single component can all be read atomically and written atomically, to avoid bugs where one component gets into an inconsistent state by reading settings when partially updated by another component.
 Note that settings changes across multiple components are *not* atomic, so complicated designs where settings consistency depends on updating multiple components at the same time would need to implement that separately, e.g. with some form of